beginning of content

 Key facts

-• Salt is a mineral made from sodium and chloride.
+• Salt is a compound made of two elements — sodium and chlorine.

-• Salt is the main source of sodium in the diet.
+• Salt is the main source of sodium in your diet.

-• Most salt in your diet comes from processed foods, not salt added at the table or during cooking.
+• Most salt in the Australian diet comes from processed foods.

-Most Australians consume more salt (and therefore sodium) than is recommended.
+Most Australians consume more salt, and therefore sodium, than health guidelines recommend.

 Why is sodium important for my body?